- Employment Readiness Program (ERP)

 - Spousal Priority Placement Program (PPP)

 Priority Placement Program is managed through the Fort Gordon Civilian Personnel Advisory Center (CPAC).
-Employment Readiness is happy to assist with federal resumes and general PPP questions, however, for specific concerns please contact the CPAC office at +1 (706)791-3840.
+Employment Readiness is happy to assist with general PPP questions, however, for specific concerns please contact the CPAC office at +1 (706)791-3840.

 What do I need to register for the Spouse Priority Placement Program?